DeveloperAlan/sublime-better-coffeescript/README.md

 # Overview

 **This package is for Sublime Text 3**.
-If you are looking for Sublime Text 2, then please refer to [st2 branch here](https://github.com/aponxi/sublime-better-coffeescript/tree/st2).
+Other text editors, such as VIM, would be supported in another updated.

 ## Description

 CoffeeScript plug-in was originally created by @Xavura.
-As I began writing a lot of code in CoffeeScript, I felt the need for side-by-side view for compiled CoffeeScript.
-Since Xavura's repository have been inactive I decided to branch out my own version.
-The biggest change in my branch is the Watch Mode which updates the compiled JavaScript view whenever you modify the CoffeeScript thus enabling you to view your progress side-by-side.

-I use this plug-in almost everyday!
-Therefore, whenever I am not developing I am in testing.
-I'll do my best to make sure every request or bug will be answered since I'm a frequent user.
+Sublime Better Coffeescript is forked from @aponxi

+The original coffeescript plugin has been used by @DeveloperAlan and many other Blake Content devs to help with easier Coffeescript development.
+This repo has been forked so that these developers could have better development and commenting snippets to assist with caper-activities and caper development.

 ## Contributing

-- Please use [aponxi/issues page](https://github.com/aponxi/sublime-better-coffeescript/issues) to make requests or report bugs.
+- Please use [blake-education/issues page](https://github.com/blake-education/sublime-better-coffeescript/issues) to make requests or report bugs.
 - Please make _pull requests_ to the respective branch (`master` branch is for Sublime Text 3, `st2` branch is for Sublime Text 2.)

 # Installation

 ## via Package Control

-> This is the recommended installation method.

-If you have [Sublime Package Control](https://sublime.wbond.net/), you know what to do.
-If not, well: it's a package manager for Sublime Text 3.
-Installation guide can be [found here](https://sublime.wbond.net/installation).
-After installing the package manager:

-* Open the Command Pallete (`ctrl+shift+P` or `cmd+shift+P`).
-* Type "Install Package" and hit return.
-* Type "Better CoffeeScript" and hit return.
+Don't.
+This repo has not been published to Package Control (as of writing), and probably would never be because it's not meant for public use.
+Instead, use the Source Control method. (may release to bx sometime in the future)

 ## via Source Control

-> If you plan to contribute, then you should install via this method.
-Otherwise it is recommended that you install the package via Package Control, see above.

 Sublime stores packages in the following locations: